hoangton/smartcash/wallets/nodeclient/cmd-rpc.rst

 Command line arguments
 ======================

-These commands are accurate as of SmartCash Node Client.
+These commands are accurate as of SmartCash NodeClient.

 - `smartcashd`_
 - `smartcash-qt`_